LSSTDESC/rail_attic/docs/source/overview.rst

 **************

 RAIL is the LSST-DESC framework for redshift assessment.
+As part of its core functionality, RAIL provides tools to ....<continue>

-It comprises of three packages : creation, estimation, and validation.
+RAIL comprises three packages: creation, estimation, and validation.

 The `creation` package
 ======================